redsolver/skydroid/README.md

 SkyDroid is a decentralized domain-based Android App Store which offers easy and fast app distribution, discoverability and security through collections, multi-language support, multiple Themes, Search and Filter options, nice error handling and of course a good user experience.

-This is the main part of my submission to the [‘Own The Internet’ Hackathon](https://gitcoin.co/hackathon/own-the-internet).

-Other parts are the [F-Droid bridge](https://github.com/redsolver/skydroid-fdroid-bridge) and the [Multi-DoH Server](https://github.com/redsolver/multi-doh-server).
+Related repos are the [F-Droid bridge](https://github.com/redsolver/skydroid-fdroid-bridge) and the [Multi-DoH Server](https://github.com/redsolver/multi-doh-server).

 ## Screenshots